Sisters are doing it for themselves [Daily Telegraph]

 BBC R4 Woman's Hour

-OWCH in Touch [pdf] - News since we all moved in
+OWCH in Touch #1 [pdf] - the OWCH Newsletter

 Just two more of us to move in now and we'll all be together by mid February.
 Latest resident to move in was Janet, an event celebrated in the Enfield Gazette & Advertiser: High Barnet's unique all-women housing scheme welcomes its newest resident